micmejia/bible-dump/NKJV/Jeremiah/Jer 26.md

 Then Jehoiakim the king sent men to Egypt: Elnathan the son of Achbor, and _other_ men _who went_ with him to Egypt.

 ###### 23
-And they brought Urijah from Egypt and brought him to Jehoiakim the king, who killed him with the sword and cast his dead body into the graves of the [^e]common people.
+And they brought Urijah from Egypt and brought him to Jehoiakim the king, who killed him with the sword and cast his dead body into the graves of the common people.

 ###### 24
 Nevertheless the hand of Ahikam the son of Shaphan was with Jeremiah, so that they should not give him into the hand of the people to put him to death.